-Certified Mail Tracking: How to Track USPS Certified Mail in 2025
+Certified Mail Tracking: How to Track USPS Certified Mail (2026)

 Certified Mail tracking lets you monitor your letter from mailing to delivery with a unique USPS tracking number.
 Track certified mail by entering your tracking number at USPS.com/tracking or using the USPS Mobile app.
 This guide covers where to find your tracking number, what each status means, and how to resolve common tracking issues.